marveloushaotian/DURIS/README.md

 ## Acknowledgments

-Thanks for Professor Søren, Associate Professor Rafa, and Lili Yang, Wanli He, Joseph for their help and suggestions.
+Thanks for Professor Søren, Associate Professor Rafael, and Lili Yang, Wanli He, Joseph Nesme, Mario Rodríguez Mestre for their help and suggestions.